linxuanm/donkey/docs/tutorials/basics.rst

 The output statement also accepts multiple parameters at once; the resulting output will simply be their concatenation::

     NAME = "Amy"
-    AGE = 19
+    AGE = 20
-    output NAME, " is ", AGE, " years old"  // outputs "Amy is 19 years old"
+    output NAME, " is ", AGE, " years old"  // outputs "Amy is 20 years old"

-:code:`output` automatically connverts its parameters into strings.
+:code:`output` automatically converts its parameters into strings.
 This behavior is identical to wrapping each parameter in the :code:`str` conversion function.